Nakilon/rasel/README.md

   * `:` -- "duplicate" -- pop a value and add it back to the stack twice
   * `\` -- "swap" -- pop a value twice and put them back in reverse order
   * `>`, `<`, `^`, `v` -- change direction
+  * `-`, `/`, `%` -- pop two values and push the result of an arithmetic operation
+    If divisor or modulus is 0 it's not an error and result is 0.

 ## Main differences from Befunge-93